turingschool/curriculum-site/module3/lessons/react_ideabox.md

 What we're actually writing here is known as JSX.
 It's an abstraction that makes React easier to write!

 JSX is "JavaScript and XML" - it's a handy mashup language that allows us to write HTML with a bit of JavaScript injected in.
 You can read more on it [here](https://reactjs.org/docs/introducing-jsx.html) (and a bit more in depth [here](https://react.dev/learn/writing-markup-with-jsx)).
-But in the meantime, we'll see how JSX makes our lives easier throughout this lesson!
+It's not something you need to be an expert on, but you should know that it's being used in React.
+In the meantime, we'll see how JSX makes our lives easier throughout this lesson!
 </section>

 Okay.
 Now try to add a paragraph tag.
 What happened?